davidallendj/gdpm/README.md

 ]
 ```

-This can be done in CMake in a similar fashion:
+Similarly, this can be done in CMake:

 ```cmake
 if(MSVC)